FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 but it is not obvious how to generalize it for Loads with multiple Trials and a non-zero Goal Loss Ratio.

-The best example is also the main motivation: hard performance limit.
+The best example is also the main motivation:
+{::comment}

+    [MB104]: Not sure to parse this.

+    [VP]: Reformulate.

+    [MK]: TODO
+{:/comment}
+hard performance limit.

 ### Hard Performance Limit

-Even if bandwidth of the medium allows higher performance, the SUT interfaces may have their additional own limitations, e.g. a specific frames-per-second limit on the NIC (a common occurence).
+Even if bandwidth of the medium allows higher performance, the SUT interfaces may have their additional own limitations, e.g., a specific frames-per-second limit on the NIC (a common occurence).

 Ideally, those should be known and provided as [Max Load](#max-load).
+{::comment}

+    [MB105]: We may say that some implementation may expose their capabilities using IPFIX/YANG, but such exposure is out of scope.

+    [VP]: Add capability exposition to earlier implementation subsections.
+          Reformulate this sentence to be specific to hard limits.

+    [MK]: TODO
+{:/comment}
 But if Max Load is set larger than what the interface can receive or transmit, there will be a "hard limit" behavior observed in Trial Results.